adamrmelnyk/blag/content/post/creating-launch-plugins-for-pop-os.md

 **NOTE:** I've also removed the line `let sinks = pactl_sinks()` above as well as the associated function `pactl_sinks()` since it's only related to pulse audio and not necessary for our spotify plugin.

 If you're curious about what the commands above do, you can try running spotify and then plugging them in your terminal yourself.
-The first toggles pausing and playing spotify and the second switches to the next song.
+The first toggles pausing and playing spotify, the second switches to the next song.

 The code for utilizing spotify is actually a bit simpler as well.
 We can just execute the string `cmd` instead of going through a loop.